JWYDEV/claude-codepro/README.md

 ### 🏗️ One-Command Installation

-- **Dev Container Support** - Isolated development environment with pre-configured tools and extensions
+- **Dev Container Required** - Isolated Linux environment with pre-configured tools and extensions
 - **Automated Setup Script** - Installs and configures everything in one command
 - **Shell Integration** - Auto-configures bash and zsh with `ccp` alias
 - **IDE Compatible** - Works with VS Code, Cursor, Windsurf or Antigravity